 Recently, José Luis Díez Lerma, a sworn French / Spanish Translator, kindly ran a webinar in collaboration with the Association of Professional Translators and Interpreters of Catalonia (APTIC) explaining the steps required for rendering a sworn translation in digital format.

 The process is quite straightforward.
-The document is printed, stamped, signed and certified.
+The translator certifies, prints, stamps and signs the translation.
 Then, it is scanned and converted to pdf.
-Following that, a ‘certificado digital” (a digital certificate issued by the Royal Spanish Mint – FNMT) is attached to the document, which will then be sent to the client.
+Following that, a ‘certificado digital” (a digital certificate issued by the Royal Spanish Mint – FNMT) including the translator’s ID number, stamp and signature, is attached to the document, which will then be sent to the client.

 This adds an extra layer of security to copies of translations which are simply scanned and then sent to the client.